Uncertainty limits on neutron star radius measurements with gravitational waves: Conclusions

 The astounding precision expected to be achieved with GW observations in the next decade(s)~\cite{Adhikari:2019zpy} brings to the forefront all analysis assumptions and ingredients to be examined under the light of systematic errors.
 In the context of BNSs we study the frontier for measuring NS properties by quantifying the limiting effect of various sources of systematics.
 Improved waveform models are needed for a radius measurement of $\Delta R\sim$1km at the timescale of A+, while improvements in detector calibration are needed at the timescale of Voyager for $\Delta R\sim$200m.
 Both waveform and calibration errors would introduce correlated biases for different sources, and thus increasingly affect combined constraints.

-The importance of nongaussian noise depends on the type of glitches in future detectors, but methods to simultaneously model signals and glitches or multiple signals will mitigate the effect.
+The importance of non-Gaussian noise depends on the type of glitches in future detectors, but methods to simultaneously model signals and glitches or multiple signals will mitigate the effect.
 The effect of nonstationary noise depends on the detector low frequency performance and hence the signal length.
 Misestimating the noise PSD has a negligible effect on tidal inference.
-Nongaussianity, nonstationarity, and PSD misestimation would likely affect each signal in a unique way, and thus not accumulate in combined constraints.
+Non-Gaussianity, nonstationarity, and PSD misestimation would likely affect each signal in a unique way, and thus not accumulate in combined constraints.

 This discussion concerns extracting binary parameters, namely masses and tidal deformability, from GW data.
 The projected constraints were translated to NS radius assuming a perfect conversion method for illustration.
 In reality, additional analysis steps are required to combine information from multiple sources and obtain constraints on NS radii or features such as phase transitions~\cite{DelPozzo:2013ala,Agathos:2015uaa,Chatziioannou:2015uea,Han:2018mtj,Chatziioannou:2019yko,Han:2020adu,Zhang:2019fog,Pang:2020ilf,Drischler:2020fvz}.
-This is achieved through hierarchical inference~\cite{Mandel:2009pc,Mandel:2018mve} which accounts for parameters correlations, statistical uncertainties, and selection effects.
+This is achieved through hierarchical inference~\cite{Mandel:2009pc,Mandel:2018mve} which accounts for parameters correlations such as the ones between $\tilde{\Lambda}$ and mass ratio or the distance and the inclination, statistical uncertainties, and selection effects.
 Additional systematic errors here would be the NS equation of state model employed~\cite{Legred:2021hdx,Greif:2018njt}, the estimation of the selection function~\cite{LIGOScientific:2018jsj,LIGOScientific:2020kqk,Wysocki:2018mpo,2019RNAAS...3...66F}, and the population model for NS spins and masses~\cite{Chatziioannou:2020msi,Landry:2021hvl}.
 The latter, if neglected, could bias the NS equation of state after 25-50 events~\cite{Wysocki:2020myz} but the effect can be fully addressed by simultaneously inferring the NS mass and spin distribution with the equation of state~\cite{Wysocki:2020myz,Golomb:2021tll}.

 Finally, this study examines only GW data and their analysis.
 X-ray observations~\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl,Bogdanov:2019ixe,Bogdanov:2019qjb,Bogdanov:2021yip} will provide additional information about NS properties yielding overall tighter constraints.
 The relation between systematic errors in the different observations and their effect on the decreasing statistical uncertainty needs to be explored.